This checklist should be used to guide the design and evaluation of asynchronous online

 RSI: The U.S. Department of Education recently mandated that institutions ensure regular and substantive interaction (RSI) between a student and an instructor for all distance education courses.
 Checklist

-items that help ensure RSI standards are met will include the RSI badge.
+items that help ensure RSI standards are met will include the

 Printable Checklist